About Melanoma Surveillance General Scalp Referral

 Medical Photography provides clinical imaging and support to our research, educational and clinical services.

-Our photographers are highly qualified and hold a degree Bachelor of Science (Scientific Photography) and are members of the AIMBI (Australian Institute of Medical and Biological Illustrators) and IPT (Institute of Photographic Technology).
+Our photographers are highly qualified, hold a Bachelor of Science (Scientific Photography) and are members of the AIMBI (Australian Institute of Medical and Biological Illustrators) and IPT (Institute of Photographic Technology).

 The main areas of our medical photography service include melanoma surveillance photography (mole mapping), scalp photography and general clinical photography.
 The photography service helps the doctor and patient document the condition, as a baseline, and assists in monitoring the effectiveness of treatment.

 Mole Surveillance Photography (Mole Mapping) allows the whole body to be photographed in 17 views, to help monitor the changes that can occur on a person’s skin, including moles that may change in shape, colour or size.

 Mole Mapping is important to assist in the early detection of melanoma and other types of skin cancers.
 The photographs are used as a baseline and point of reference for the patient, GP or dermatologist.
 They can also help assess the response to different kinds of treatment and prevent unnecessary surgery or procedures.